-Motor vehicles 20%

-Computer equipment 331/3%

-Furniture and fixtures 15%
+Motor vehicles 20% Computer equipment 331⁄2% Furniture and fixtures 15%

-Machinery and equipment 15%

 The assets' residual values and useful lives are reviewed, and adjusted if appropriate, at the end of each reporting period.

 An asset's carrying amount is written down immediately to its recoverable amount if the asset's carrying amount is greater than its estimated recoverable amount.